 It is a gift for women since it reduces most of the health problems we face.
 More importantly, when you consume white or black gram regularly, you can avoid lower back pain that mainly occurs due to childbirth.

 Being rich in iron strengthens our bones and levels up hemoglobin as well.

 The bitterest tasted seed, I should say.
 At the same time, it plays a crucial role in treating most of the diseases we have.

 Its iron content stabilizes our hemoglobin levels while acting as a cooling agent.

 Note: If you have diseases such as stomach burn, heartburn, eye irritation, acne, or ulcer, you can routinely intake soaked fenugreek seeds to cure the problems.
 Of course, it will take some time.

 No need to explain all the benefits of water; we all know it is a predominant ingredient.
 Water contains scores of values, and it turns out it is important for making idli batter.

 Salt is what makes us recognize and feel the taste of any food.
 More significantly, no food can be tastier without salt.
 It has even been used to make sweets too, for enhancing the taste.

 Moreover, salt kills harmful bacteria and stimulates our energy.
 So, we are going to add this to our idli batter recipes too.

-Note: When you consume salt for your taste (no matter the quantity), you can be sure that you will not have to face kidney problems.
+Note: As long as you consume salt to your taste (no matter what the quantity is), you won’t have to worry about kidney disease.